 - a change fee of NZ$100 per person, per ticket (infant fares exempt)

-Note - Change Fee waived if upgrading to Business Class cabin
+Note - Change Fee waived if upgrading to Premium Economy or Business Class cabin

 - any difference between the original fare and the upgraded fare when a change requires the purchase of a higher priced fare